-NHH Norwegian School of Economics is pleased to announce vacancies within the following areas: (1) Accounting, Auditing and Law, (2) Business and Management Science, (3) Economics, (4) Finance, (5) Strategy and Management.
-Candidates admitted to the PhD Programme at NHH will be entitled PhD Research Scholar.
+NHH Norwegian School of Economics is pleased to announce vacancies within the following areas: (1) Accounting and Auditing, (2) Business and Management Science, (3) Economics, (4) Strategy and Management.
+Candidates admitted to the PhD Programme at NHH will receive the title of PhD Research Scholar.

-NHH is one of the leading business schools in Scandinavia.
-In close cooperation with the business community and the government administration, we are contributing new knowledge and creating values for a sustainable future.
+NHH is one of the leading business schools in Europe.
+In close cooperation with the business community and society, we are developing new knowledge and creating values for a sustainable future.
 NHH has an international profile and cooperates with 170 universities and business schools in more than 50 countries.
 We have 3,400 students and 400 employees.

-Please find further information about the Department of Accounting, Auditing and Law here.
+Further information about the Department of Accounting, Auditing and Law.

 The PhD Programme

-The PhD Programme at NHH is a four year fully funded programme, which combines an intensive course component with active research and teaching/work experience, preparing the school's graduates for competitive careers at national and international academic institutions and industry.
+The PhD Programme at NHH is a four year fully funded programme, which combines an intensive course component with research and teaching/work experience, preparing the school's graduates for competitive careers at national and international academic institutions and industry.
 Recent graduates of our PhD programme have been hired by, for example: University of Oxford, HEC Paris, Massachusetts Institute of Technology, University of California, RMIT Melbourne, Oslo Economics, Organisation for Economic Co-operation and Development (OECD), the Norwegian Competition Authority, and in the banking and technology industry.

-The annual salary for the PhD Research Scholar position is set according to the Norwegian State Salary, and currently pays 436 500 NOK gross (equivalent to approximately € 48 000 or US dollar 50 500).
-This salary ensures a fair standard of living in Norway, and is subject to Norwegian taxes and benefits, including health care provision.
+The annual salary for the PhD Research Scholar position is set according to the Norwegian State Salary, and currently pays 436 500 NOK gross (equivalent to approximately € 45 000 or USD 53 500).
+The salary ensures a fair standard of living in Norway, and is subject to Norwegian taxes and benefits, including health care provision.

 Some or all of the PhD opportunities in this programme have funding attached.
 Applications for this programme are welcome from suitably qualified candidates worldwide.
 Funding may only be available to a limited set of nationalities and you should read the full programme details for further information.